B3d3vtvng/bonsai_interpreter/README.md

 # Bonsai_interpreter
 A simple interpreter for a language consisting of a limited assembly instruction set called bonsai-assembly.
-The language consists of five instructions: inc <variable>: Increments a given variable (more information on variables later. dec <variable>: Decrements a variable. jmp <line number>: Jumps to the given line number and executes the following code from there.
+The language consists of five instructions:\n inc <variable>: Increments a given variable (more information on variables later. dec <variable>: Decrements a variable. jmp <line number>: Jumps to the given line number and executes the following code from there.